Looking for a Christian boarding school near Crestview, Florida?

 A Christian Boarding School in Georgia with Certified Teachers and College Prep

 During both phases of the program, teens attend our on-campus, fully accredited junior and senior high school, staffed with Georgia certified teachers.
 Our unique combination of wilderness therapy, certified equine program, and first-class school is all designed to bring focus back into a child’s life.
-We also utilize accountability groups, individual behavioral and family therapy.
+We also utilize accountability groups, individual behavioral and family sessions for the adolescent.

 We have students who come to our Christian boarding school from all over the country, including from Crestview, Florida.
 Call us at (706) 779-5766 or visit the rest of this site to learn more.
 Enrollment is open year-round.